 Key trends at a glance:

 Cindy Luu joined TribalScale’s Marketing team as the Communications Coordinator.
-On top of being mesmerized by all things tech, she’s a self-proclaimed foodie and enjoys keeping up with the latest shows and movies.
+On top of being mesmerized by all things tech, she’s a self-proclaimed foodie, enjoys exploring Toronto’s diverse communities, and keeping up with the latest shows and movies.